ZhenyaYoratt/NedoHelper/.github/README.md

 Special thanks to the open-source community for providing libraries and tools that facilitate rapid development.
 This project leverages several community resources to enhance its functionality.

 ## License
-This project is licensed under the [GNU General Public License v3.0](LICENSE).
+This project is licensed under the terms of GNU General Public License version 3.0 or newer.
+You can see full license text in [LICENSE](LICENSE) file.

 ---